-This Slavery and Human Trafficking Statement (the “Statement”) is made pursuant to Section 54, Part 6 of the Act with the purpose of clearly setting out the steps the Organisation has taken to ensure that slavery and human trafficking are not taking place in the Organisation’s supply chains and/or in any part of the Organisation’s business.
+This Slavery and Human Trafficking Statement (the “Statement”) is made pursuant to Section 54, Part 6 of the Act with the purpose of clearly setting out the steps the Company has taken to ensure that slavery and human trafficking are not taking place in the Company’s supply chains and/or in any part of the Company’s business.

-The Organisation plays an active role to promote (i) a robust supply chain and (ii) supplier development and awareness through its Supplier Code of Conduct (“Code”).
-The Code clearly communicate the Organisation’s expectations with regards to companies the Organisation works with in the supply chain domain ("Suppliers").
+The Company plays an active role to promote (i) a robust supply chain and (ii) supplier development and awareness through its Nidec Group Supply Chain CSR Guidebook and Supplier Code of Conduct (collectively, the “Code”).
+The Code clearly communicates the Company’s expectations with regards to companies the Company works with in the supply chain domain ("Suppliers").
 Suppliers have a responsibility to adhere to the Code and to promote human rights within their own supply chains.
-The breadth of the Organisation’s supply chain has posed a challenge to the Organisation within the financial year 2015 – 2016 with respect to ensuring compliance by all Suppliers with the Code.
+The breadth of the Company’s supply chain has posed a challenge to the Company within the 2017 Financial Year with respect to ensuring compliance by all Suppliers with the Code.

-The Code makes reference to the Organisation's Corporate Social Responsibility Charter and more specifically to: ethical behaviour, anti-corruption, conflicts of interest, conditions of employment, discrimination, freedom to associate, humane treatment, child labour, working and living conditions, environment, management systems and supply chain management.
+The Code makes reference to the Nidec Group Corporate Social Responsibility Charter and more specifically to: ethical behaviour, anti-corruption, conflicts of interest, conditions of employment, discrimination, freedom to associate, humane treatment, child labour, working and living conditions, environment, management systems and supply chain management.

-In addition, the Organisation issues purchase orders to its Suppliers that incorporate the Organisation’s General Conditions of Purchase (“Terms of Purchase”).
-The Terms of Purchase expand on the Organisation’s expectations of Suppliers and Suppliers’ obligations in relation to specific topics.
-The Terms of Purchase govern the majority of purchases by the Organisation of goods and services from its Suppliers.
-Under the Terms of Purchase, the Organisation reserves the right to terminate its relationship with a Supplier if non-compliance with the Organisation’s Code and Terms of Purchase is discovered and/or such non-compliance is not addressed in a timely manner.
+In addition, the Company issues purchase orders to its Suppliers that incorporate the Company’s General Conditions of Purchase (“Terms of Purchase”).
+The Terms of Purchase expand on the Company’s expectations of Suppliers and Suppliers’ obligations in relation to specific topics.
+The Terms of Purchase govern the majority of purchases by the Company of goods and services from its Suppliers.
+Under the Terms of Purchase the Company reserves the right to terminate its relationship with a Supplier if non-compliance with the Company’s Code and Terms of Purchase is discovered and/or such non-compliance is not addressed in a timely manner.

-Senior Management of the Organisation has approved this Statement.
+The Company’s Senior Management has approved this Statement.